Agoric/documentation/main/getting-started/Documentation-Map.md

 # Agoric Documentation Map

+**tyg todo**: Add links to all these docs before publishing

-Agoric provides three different types of documentation.
-This page explains what they are and when you should use them, as well as what order to read them.
+Agoric provides three main types of documentation, as well as links to "big picture" presentations and papers and links to our source code on GitHub.
+This page describes our documentation structure, where documents are, and when you should use them, as well as what order to read them.

-Our three documentation types are:
+Our three main documentation types are:
-- **Getting Started**: These are the first you should read.
-They cover what you need to do to install, set up, and start using Agoric's smart contract tools and introduce those tools and their underlying concepts and designs.
+- **Getting Started**: These are the first things you should read.
+They cover what to do to install, set up, and start using Agoric's smart contract tools.
+They also introduce those tools and their underlying concepts and designs.
 - **Guides**: These are more detailed and complete descriptions of our tools and their concepts, designs, and usage.
 They include descriptions and examples of how to do various tasks with Agoric software.
-- **Reference**: These are the specs for our APIs and commands, as well as procedure checklist tables that specify and explain the steps for extended procedures, such as installing Agoric software.
+- **Reference**: These are the specs for our APIs and commands, as well as checklist tables that specify and explain the steps for extended procedures, such as installing Agoric software.